kinley-nidup/dzongkha-numbers/README.md

 # dzongkha-numbers
-A lightweight module to convert numbers from Arabic to bhutanses numbers.
+A lightweight module to translate numbers from Arabic to dzongkha.

 ## Installation
 ```sh